Updated: 10/23/19 | October 23rd, 2019

-I guess this is the week of interviews!
-On Monday, Dave and Vicky shared why they travel the world and today, Lee Abbamonte talks about being in Libya when Qaddafi was being overthrown as well as being the youngest American to visit every country in the world.
-I first met Lee a couple of years ago when he stumbled on my blog, bought my blogging course, and fired off crazy e-mails to me.
-Since then, we’ve become friends (he is the guy taking the selfie when my United flight had to make an emergency landing) and I wanted to share his story today.
-Here’s Lee talking about that, being the youngest American to visit every country, and his love of sports:
+I first met Lee a couple of years ago when he stumbled on my blog, bought my blogging course, and fired off crazy emails to me.
+Since then, we’ve become friends (he is the guy taking the selfie when my United flight had to make an emergency landing).
+Today, I want to share his story as Lee is the youngest American to visit every country in the world — and he has had his fair share of adventures along the way!

 How did you get into traveling?
 You worked in finance before, right?